 A course or seminar on a selected topic within the discipline that is not otherwise represented in the curriculum.
-A MATH 288 course will usually be offered spring semester in odd years; a MATH 388 course will usually be offered spring semester in even years.

 MATH 203.
 Mathematics for Secondary Teachers.

 Designed to align with the CAEP Mathematics Content Standards for Secondary and Middle Grades.
 Topics include number theory, mathematical modeling, probability, and the historical development of these areas.
 Does not count towards the General Education Quantitative Inquiry requirement.